 About Artemis Electronics

-Artemis Electronics was founded in July of 2005 by its current CEO, Dean Dickinson.
+Artemis Electronics was founded in July of 2005 by Dean Dickinson.
+Caryn Dickinson is the current CEO and majority owner.
 Within one year of its inception, Artemis received certification under the ISO 9001:2008 quality standard.
 The company soon thereafter received certification as a FAA Part-145 Repair Station.

 In November of 2009, Dickinson purchased the company’s current facility of more than 28,000 square feet in Prospect, Kentucky.
 In 2014, a neighboring facility of more than 14,000 square feet was acquired by Dickinson, allowing for more room for growth by Artemis Electronics.